Mentor, Ohio: History

+Flag

 The "Official Flag of the City of Mentor" was designed by Brad Frost in 1988 for a contest by Mentor Headlands.
-The flag's appearance is similar to Ohio's flag in that they have similar shapes, a large blue triangle, and stripes.
+The flag's appearance resembles the State of Ohio's, with a similar shape, a large blue triangle, and stripes.
 The blue triangle represents Ohio's hills while the stripes represent roads and waterways.
-There is a white circle, symbolizing Ohio, with a cardinal, the official bird of Ohio and Mentor, sitting in the middle.
+There is a white circle, symbolizing Ohio, with a Northern cardinal, the official bird of Ohio and Mentor, sitting in the middle.
 There are six stars surrounding the circle symbolizing the 6 original townships, including Mentor, surveyed in 1797.

 Geography

 Mentor is a suburb of Cleveland and is located on the south shore of Lake Erie.
 The Mentor Headlands area of Mentor, located in the northeast portion of the city, was settled in 1797 by Connecticut Land Company surveyors.

 According to the United States Census Bureau, the city has a total area of 28.00 sqmi, of which 26.65 sqmi is land and 1.35 sqmi is water.